MHohenberg/ical2paleventfile/README.md

 # ical2paleventfile

-I love pal.
-Pal is a command-line calendar on unixoid systems.
+Pal is a command-line calendar on unixoid systems - and it's really small, fast and cool, especially when you work with the console a lot of time to begin with.
+Most of us keep their calendars in some kind of online way today, though, so synchronisation is a bit of a pain.

-This little script converts an ical to a pal-compatible file
+This little script converts an ical to a pal-compatible eventfile

+## License

+This script is licensed under the GPLv3 or later

 ## Requirements

 * ics 0.31 or later (pip install ics)

-## configuration
+## Configuration

 ical2paleventfile reads the config file ~/.ical2paleventfile/calendars